Michael Chioldi: International appearances

 Chioldi has appeared in Canada with Toronto's Opera Atelier as Figaro in Le nozze di Figaro, as Méduse in Lully's Persée, and in the title role in Don Giovanni.
-In Asia and the Middle East, he has appeared in concerts at the Shenzhen Belt & Road International Music Festival and the Tsingtao International Music Festival; as Papageno in a touring production of Die Zauberflöte with the New Japan Philharmonic conducted by Seiji Ozawa; as Count Almaviva in Le nozze di Figaro with the San Francisco Opera at the Macau International Music Festival; and the title role in Macbeth at the Royal Opera House Muscat.
+In Asia and the Middle East, he has appeared in concerts at the Shenzhen Belt & Road International Music Festival and the Qingdao International Music Festival; as Papageno in a touring production of Die Zauberflöte with the New Japan Philharmonic conducted by Seiji Ozawa; as Count Almaviva in Le nozze di Figaro with the San Francisco Opera at the Macau International Music Festival; and the title role in Macbeth at the Royal Opera House Muscat.
 In Latin America, Chioldi has appeared as Lord Dunmow in the South American premiere of Lennox Berkeley's A Dinner Engagement in São Paulo; as Iago in Otello with the Orquesta Filarmónica de Jalisco in Guadalajara; and as the baritone soloist in Mahler's Das Lied von der Erde at the Festival Internacional de Piano En Blanco & Negro in Mexico City.
 His European appearances include Metifio in the concert performance and recording of Cilea's L'arlesiana at the Opéra National de Montpellier; Scarpia in Tosca with Ópera de Oviedo; Gerard in Andrea Chénier and Miller in Luisa Miller at the Gran Teatre del Liceu in Barcelona; the title role of Macbeth at the Teatro Verdi in Trieste; Marcello in La bohème at London's Royal Albert Hall; and the title role in Der fliegende Holländer at Pforzheim Opera in Germany.